Neurofibromin/mfaomp/README.md

 - Windows (10 22H2)
 - Ubuntu (24.04)

-May work, but untested (and not packaged):
+Might work, but untested (and not packaged):

 - MacOS
 - BSD
-- Windows (other than version 10)

 ### Fedora (COPR) <a name="fedora"/>